dune-copasi/dune-copasi/doc/docusaurus/tutorials/SimpleCardiacElectrophysiology1.md

 {EPSimulation1INI.split(/\n/).slice(70,76).join('\n')}
 </CodeBlock>

 For this problem we will use an implicit-Euler time-stepping scheme and then we define the initial and maximal time-step.
 The simulation will step from time-point ```time_start``` to ```time_end```.
 In our case this will be from $0$ (default value) to $800$.
-To solve the linear problem we will use the SuperLU direct solver.
+To solve the linear problem we will use the BiCGSTAB iterative solver.
 The last step is to write the solution to a file.
 This is done by initializing the writer.

 <CodeBlock title="EP_simulation1.ini - writer" language="ini">
 {EPSimulation1INI.split(/\n/).slice(77,81).join('\n')}